 - Two of the best probiotic supplements for acid reflux I have found so far found are Dr Mercola’s Complete Probiotics and Bio-Kult.
 Both contain many different bacteria species and strains.

-Can probiotics cause acid reflux as a side effect?
+Can probiotics cause acid reflux?

 A few people report a worsening of acid reflux, pain and other symptoms when consuming probiotics.
 However, we just claimed that probiotics is an effective treatment, not the cause of acid reflux.